jxlxx/julio/content/posts/03-radius-basics.md

 So it then compares the local "known good" password to the password as entered by the user.
 This is how authentication works.

 If anything is missing or in the wrong form?  → reject

-# What is RADIUS?

-RADIUS is a network protocol.

-Servers that accept and send the RADIUS protocol are called radius servers.

-Everyone who has used the internet has probably interacted with a radius server.
-They are commonly used by ISPs, cellular network providers, and corporate/educational networks.

-The primary functions of RADIUS is usually referred to as AAA.

-1. Authentication
-    - are the users/devices who they say they are?
-    - validate some credentials
-2. Authorization
-    - are the users/devices allowed to use the network?
-3. Accounting
-    - track the usage of the network by users/devices

-For example, Eduroam uses RADIUS servers.

-If you’re trying to wrap your mind around Open Roaming, just think about how Eduroam works.

 ## Network Access Server